hetznercloud/terraform-provider-hcloud/website/docs/r/volume.html.md

 - `name` - (Required, string) Name of the volume to create (must be unique per project).
 - `size` - (Required, int) Size of the volume (in GB).
-- `server_id` - (Optional, int) Server to attach the Volume to, Optional if location argument is passed.
+- `server` - (Optional, int) Server to attach the Volume to, optional if location argument is passed.
-- `location` - (Optional, string) Location of the volume to create, Optional if server_id argument is passed.
+- `location` - (Optional, string) Location of the volume to create, optional if server_id argument is passed.

 ## Attributes Reference